On the chromatic number of structured Cayley graphs: Introduction

-\end{theorem} \begin{remark} Previously Tomon~\cite{Tomon} has considered the graph $\Gamma_2(\FF_q)$ with the vertex set $\GL_2(\FF_q)$, in which two vertices $x,y\in \GL_2(\FF_q)$ form an edge if $\det(x + y)=0$.
-He showed that for all prime powers $q$, the inequalities $q/4\leq \chi(\Gamma_2(\FF_q) )\leq 4q(q+1)$ hold.
+\end{theorem} \begin{remark} As indicated above, Tomon~\cite[Theorems 2.1 and 2.5]{Tomon} has proven that for all prime powers $q$, the inequalities $q/4\leq \chi(\esing{2}{\FF_q} )\leq 4q(q+1)$ hold.
 The method of~\cite{Tomon}, however, does not seem to be applicable to the subgraph $\sing{2}{\FF_q}$, and will only yield a trivial bound.
-Moreover by modifying the proof of Theorem~\ref{main-SL_2} one can show that $\chi(\Gamma_2(\FF_p))\ll p$ when $p\equiv 3\pmod{4}$.
-Therefore one might expect that the correct order of $\chi(\Gamma_2(\FF_q))$ should be $q$ rather than $q^2$. \end{remark} \begin{remark} When $-1$ is a quadratic non-residue in the finite field $\FF_q$, the upper bound in~\eqref{chor-SL2} can be improved to $2(q+1)$.
+Moreover by modifying the proof of Theorem~\ref{main-SL_2} one can show that $\chi(\esing{2}{\FF_p})\ll p$ when $p\equiv 3\pmod{4}$.
+Therefore one might expect that the correct order of $\chi(\esing{2}{\FF_q})$ should be $q$ rather than $q^2$. \end{remark} \begin{remark} When $-1$ is a quadratic non-residue in the finite field $\FF_q$, the upper bound in~\eqref{chor-SL2} can be improved to $2(q+1)$.
 It is clear from Theorem~\ref{main-SL_2} that $\chi( \sing{2}{\FF_q})$ grows linearly with $q$.
 It would be interesting to obtain sharper lower and upper bounds.
 For instance, one can ask if $\lim_p \chi( \sing{2}{\FF_p})/p$ exists.
-Similarly,~\eqref{chor-SL2} may suggest that $\chi( \sing{n}{\FF_q})$ has the order $q^{n-1}$. \end{remark} The regular graph $\sing{n}{\FF_q}$ can also be defined over finite rings. $\sing{n}{\ZZ/p^r\ZZ}$ is a graph with the vertex set $\SL_n(\ZZ/p^r\ZZ)$, in which two matrices $x,y$ form an edge if and only if $\det(x+y)=0$.
+Similarly,~\eqref{chor-SL2} may suggest that $\chi( \sing{n}{\FF_q})$ has the order $q^{n-1}$. \end{remark} The non-singular graph $\sing{n}{\FF_q}$ can also be defined over finite rings. $\sing{n}{\ZZ/p^r\ZZ}$ is a graph with the vertex set $\SL_n(\ZZ/p^r\ZZ)$, in which two matrices $x,y$ form an edge if and only if $\det(x+y)=0$.
 We now discuss lower bound for $\chi(\sing{2}{\ZZ/p^r\ZZ})$.
 Although it is conceivable that the character theory of $\SL_2(\ZZ/p^r\ZZ)$ can be employed for this purpose, lengthy computations are bound to arise.
 We will circumvent the complications by finding certain simpler Cayley graphs inside $\sing{2}{\ZZ/p^r\ZZ}$.
 The spectral bounds for the chromatic number of these graphs turn out to be intimately related to certain Kloosterman sums, for which classical estimates exist.
 Using this strategy we can prove the following theorem. \begin{theorem} Let $p\geq 5$ be a prime number.
 Then

 \end{theorem} This paper is organized as follows: in Section \ref{QR} we will give a proof of Theorem \ref{main}.
 Sections~\ref{Cay} and~\ref{sec-hyperbola} are devoted to the proof of Theorems~\ref{main-SL_2} and~\ref{Klo-SL}.